asen/smg/docs/smg.md

 ### pre_fetch and run command trees

 One important thing when trying to get and update RRDs for tens of thousands of values from remote servers every minute is to reduce the number of remote connections one has to make to the target (monitored) servers.
-For example in mrtg (and if not misatken - in cacti too) every object configured results in a call to a separate external command getting remote data and/or a SNMP get.
+For example in mrtg, nagios (and if not misatken - in cacti too) every check/graph object configured results in a call to a separate external command getting remote data and/or a SNMP get.

 Instead (and ideally) we would use a single command to get all the values we want from a given host and then possibly produce many rrd objects and graphs from these.
+Note that this is how Prometheus works with its /metrcis calls but that only works over http.

 This is where SMG's pre\_fetch simplifies things - it is a special config object defining an id and a command to execute.
 Then RRD objects can have a pre\_fetch attribute specified with a value - the mentioned pre\_fetch id.